Pippa Ross: Reception

 Pippa was placed sixth in TV Week's list of the "Top 10 Aussie TV mums".
 A writer for the publication said "Kind-hearted Pippa helped dozens of fosters kids, along with her own son, Dale, get on the straight and narrow with reliable doses of tough love.
 Pippa oversaw Sally's (Kate Ritchie) progress from child to independent woman, and once Sally was on her feet, Pippa left town to make a new life.
 Being a good mum, Pippa has returned for all the family's rites of passage."
 Writers for the publication later included Pippa at number six in their feature on the "Top 20 Home And Away characters of all time".
 They wrote that the character was "kind-hearted", but had "more than her share of grief".

+Donna Hay from What's on TV included Pippa and Michael in their "marriages made in heaven" feature.
+Hay stated that "who'd have believed Pippa Fletcher would ever find someone to take the place of her husband - let alone take on her foster kids?
+But then Michael came along and won her heart."
+Hay added that despite their families initial disapproval, the duo's "love conquered all".

-The episode featuring the death of Pippa's newborn son, Dale, won the Australian Film Institute award for Best Episode In A Television Drama Serial in 1993.
+The episode featuring the death of Pippa's new-born son, Dale, won the Australian Film Institute award for Best Episode In A Television Drama Serial in 1993.
 It was presented to executive producer, Andrew Howie.
+Jason Herbison from All About Soap described Pippa stating she is "Summer Bay's original foster mum.
+Always on hand with cups of hot chocolate and words of wisdom."